dcos/demos/tweeter/1.9/README.md

     The service talks to Cassandra via `node-0.cassandra.mesos:9042`, and Kafka via `broker-0.kafka.mesos:9557` in this example.
 Traffic is routed via the Marathon-LB (Marathon-LB) because you added the HAPROXY_0_VHOST tag on the `tweeter.json` definition.

 1. Go to the DC/OS web interface to verify your app is up and healthy.
-Then, navigate to [public agent][9] node to see the Tweeter UI and post a Tweet.
+Then, navigate to the [public agent][9] node, or your ELB address if that's what was configured in the previous step, to see the Tweeter UI and post a Tweet.

     ![Tweeter][14]